mtzro2003/dex2xml/README.md

     0.2.1
-        added parameters for connecting to MySql server added posibility to chose the dictionary sources
+        added parameters for connecting to MySql server added posibility to choose the dictionary sources

     0.2
         initial dex2xml.py version